 Special purpose forms should be used that help the preparer to initially record data correctly and in a uniform format.
-For example, rather than just providing a blank (" ") for a social security number, a well-designed form would include the following to record the number: "-".
+For example, rather than just providing a blank (" ") for a taxpayer registration, a well-designed form would include the following to record the number: "-".